Golden age hip-hop: Time period

 The golden age is described by scholar Mickey Hess as "circa 1986-1994."
 Carl Stoffers of New York Daily News describes the golden age as "spanning from approximately 1986 to 1997."
 Brad Callas of Medium.com writes that "Hip-Hop's Golden Age is loosely bookended by the genre's commercial breakthrough in the late 1980s and the back-to-back deaths of 2Pac and Biggie in the late 1990s."
 In their article "In Search of the Golden Age Hip-Hop Sound", music theorists Ben Duinker and Denis Martin of Empirical Musicology Review use "the 11 years between and including 1986 and 1996 as chronological boundaries" to define the golden age, bookended by the releases of Raising Hell and License to Ill [sic] and the deaths of Tupac Shakur and the Notorious B.I.G.
-Will Lavin of uDiscover Music states "It's generally accepted that the Golden Age occurred from the mid '80s and mid '90s; it was then that all the elements of the culture – breaking, graffiti art and DJing – broke cover to enter the mainstream."
+Will Lavin of uDiscover Music states "It's generally accepted that the Golden Age occurred from the mid '80s [to] mid '90s; it was then that all the elements of the culture – breaking, graffiti art and DJing – broke cover to enter the mainstream."

 Music critic Tony Green, in the book Classic Material, refers to the two-year period 1993–1994 as "a second Golden Age" that saw influential, high-quality albums using elements of past classicism – drum machines (Roland TR-808), drum samplers (Akai MPC60, E-mu SP-1200), turntable scratches, references to old-school hip-hop hits, and "tongue-twisting triplet verbalisms" – while making clear that new directions were being taken.
 Green lists as examples the Wu-Tang Clan's Enter the Wu-Tang (36 Chambers), Nas's Illmatic, De La Soul's 1993 release Buhloone Mindstate, Snoop Doggy Dogg's Doggystyle, A Tribe Called Quest's third album Midnight Marauders and Outkast's Southernplayalisticadillacmuzik.
 Dart Adams of Festival Peak described this "2nd Golden Era" as spanning 1992 to 1996, and cites the release of Puff Daddy and Mase's "Can't Nobody Hold Me Down" in 1997 as being the start of mainstream rap's "Jiggy Era".

 According to copyright, music and pop culture scholars Kembrew Mcleod and Peter DiCola, the golden age of hip-hop sampling spans from 1987 to 1992.
 Artists and record labels were not yet aware of the permanence of hip-hop culture in mainstream media, and did not yet accept it as a legitimate institution.
 They believe the ruling made in Grand Upright Music, Ltd. v.
 Warner Bros.
-Records Inc. marked the end of the golden age of hip hop and its sampling practices.
+Records Inc. marked the end of the golden age of hip-hop and its sampling practices.